top of page

 Eggplant Involtini

-Prep time 40 minutes to roast peppers and garlic + 1 hour
+Prep 40 minutes to roast peppers and garlic plus 1 hour

 Makes 9 to 11 involtini

-2½ cups unsweetened soy yogurt or other low-fat, unpasteurized plant-based yogurt, strained
+2½ cups unsweetened soy yogurt or other low-fat, cultured plant-based yogurt, strained

-7 red peppers, cut in quarters, deseeded, roasted
+4 large red peppers and 4 large orange peppers, cored, cut in quarters, and roasted

 2 medium red onions, cut in medium dice